| Supervisor/Trainee

 supply the date of disassociation as we’ll already have the date of

+association from the first form you submitted.
 To read about the supervision of trainees, refer to our “Rules and

 Laws” section of this website.
 Once you go to “Rules and